stacks-network/docs/_core/smart/tutorial.md

     ```bash
     ?
 Template - one of [hello-world, counter]: (hello-world)
     ?
-Project name: (clarity-hello-world-project)
+Project name: (clarity-hello-world)
     ```

     Finally, the project dependencies are installed and your project is ready for development.

-3. The project is located in a new folder, `clarity-hello-world-project` by default.
+3. The project is located in a new folder, `clarity-hello-world` by default.
 Jump into the folder and have a look at the file structure:

     ```bash
-    cd clarity-hello-world-project
+    cd clarity-hello-world
     ls
     ```